NJ State Trooper Struck By Vehicle In High-Speed Pursuit, Manhunt Underway

 BREAKING: A New Jersey State Police trooper was rushed to Hackensack University Medical Center after being injured during a high-speed stolen car pursuit that sparked a massive area-wide manhunt Sunday.

-It wasn't immediately whether the trooper was in or out of an NJSP cruiser when it was rammed by a black BMW X5 on the Route 495 approach to the Lincoln Tunnel at Tonnelle Avenue (Routes 1&9) around noontime, responders said.
+It wasn't immediately whether the trooper was in or out of an NJSP cruiser when it was rammed by a black BMW X5 on the Route 495 approach to the Lincoln Tunnel at Tonnelle Avenue (Routes 1&9) in North Bergen around noontime, responders said.

-The chase had gone from the northbound eastern spur of the New Jersey Turnpike to 495.
+The chase had originally gone from the northbound eastern spur of the New Jersey Turnpike to 495.

 CHECK BACK FOR MORE DETAILS